blarter4/HellsCanyonHandyman/README.md

 # NebulaX OS Demo

-This repository contains a minimal bootable example of the NebulaX operating system concept.
+This repository contains a minimal bootable example of the **NebulaX** operating system concept.
 The demo is a 512-byte boot sector that simply prints a message using BIOS services.
 It can be run with QEMU on Windows or Linux.
+A project website is included via the `index.html` GitHub Pages site.

 ## Building